emmanmir/demo/README.md

 # demo
-this is my first Git repostory
+this is my first Git repostory.
+Author=emaaan